Senior Policy Advisor

 - Experience of working with the public and private sector.

 - Strong writing skills with the ability to write to meet your audience’s needs.

 - Strong communication, listening and advocacy skills.

-- Experience working with people from a range of backgrounds and seniority.
+- Experience working with people from a range of cultures, backgrounds and seniority.